Beef, Livestock, & Forage Information

 NON-CHEMICAL

-Nonchemical or cultural control methods can reduce losses while maintaining a stable ant population that will help suppress other pests (lone star ticks, filth breeding flies, etc.) and deter the multiple queen form.
+Nonchemical or cultural control methods can reduce losses while maintaining a stable ant population that will help suppress other pests (lone star ticks, filth-breeding flies, etc.) and deter the multiple queen form.

 CHEMICAL